rcbops/ansible-swift-private-cloud/README.md

     $ ansible-playbook rackspace.yml

-When this completes, it will create a hosts inventory file called `rackapace`:
+When this completes, it will create a hosts inventory file called `rackapace-swift`:

     [management-server]
     192.0.2.2